Son La province attracts investment in agricultural processing

 Agricultural processing has become a driving force behind Son La’s agricultural breakthroughs.
 In the coming period, the province aims to continue attracting investment, accelerating project progress, and improving product quality, with the goal of strengthening Son La’s position in international markets and increasing farmers’ incomes.

-Ha Trung Chien, member of the provincial Party Committee’s Standing Board and Standing Vice Chairman of the provincial People’s Committee, attended the Great National Unity Festival in Ta Xua hamlet, Ta Xua commune on November 12.
+Ha Trung Chien, member of the provincial Party Committee’s Standinng Board and Standing Vice Chairman of the provincial People’s Committee, on December 18 inspected the construction of primary and secondary boarding schools in the border communes of Yen Son, Phieng Khoai, and Long Phieng.

-Vice Chairman of the Son La provincial People’s Committee Dang Ngoc Hau on November 11 chaired a working session regarding the allocation of salt from national reserves to residents affected by natural disasters and diseases.
+Vice Chairman of the provincial People’s Committee Dang Ngoc Hau on December 18 held a working session with communes in the Song Ma area regarding the development of plans for national target programmes for the 2026-2030 period.

 You have 500/500 characters left